EvidenceBackedPoliticalBeliefs/Beliefs/README.md

 [^12]: The brain wiring that allowed us to reach this stage of human development through evolution are not necessarily (or even likely) to be the wiring that lead to a perfect moral compass.
 In fact the universal evolutionary moral intuitions are often self-contradictory when tested.
 See [Naturalistic fallacy](https://en.wikipedia.org/wiki/Naturalistic_fallacy).

 [^13]: When sources are listed or documentary proof is available, investigative journalism may be used, however anonymous sources and lack of concrete proof should necessarily bar the source from being used.
 Unless the claim being made is not one of finding the truth of the matter but one of a tangential issue.
 For example public interest, or hysteria at the time.

+[^14]: [Status quo bias](https://en.wikipedia.org/wiki/Status_quo_bias) (aka default choice bias) is a common fallacy that leads to humans making morally negative choices while under the impression they are choosing a neutral choice.
+This is one factor (of many) that can influence vaccine hesitancy.
+The non-act of forgoing vaccination is considered neutral.
+We would not apply this same logic to *not* pulling a child who is drowning from a pond.